New story “The High Cost of Heat” coming this Sunday

 This writing exercise is making me a better writer

-For a few months now, I’ve been making #witchyskeet
+For sever months, I’ve been making #witchyskeet

 A large two story house in tan stucco, with a new black roof corrugated like snake scales, and a suggestion of chocolate-colored half timbering on the upper level.
 A green lawn in the foreground, with a paved path leading up to the accessibility ramp.
 Tall, narrow windows on the ground floor, framed in dark caramel wood.
 The eves form an arch over a paned, arched window under the peak, with a single small porthole window above, and smaller windows to either side.
 There's also a small gabled window in the roof to the left.
 Green trees all around.